spencertipping/ni/doc/ni_by_example_3.md

 Perl is a multi-paradigm language, but the dominant paradigm for Perl within `ni` is procedural programming.
 Unlike the object-oriented languages with which you are likely familiar, where methods are objects (often "first-class" objects, [whatever that means](http://stackoverflow.com/questions/245192/what-are-first-class-objects)) procedural languages focus on their functions, called "subroutines."

 Perl subroutines store the variables with which they are called in a default variable named `@_`.
-Take a moment here to think about how one would refer the elements in `@_`.
+Before continuing, take a moment to think about how one would refer the elements in `@_`.

 Subroutines are stored and referenced with the following syntax: